NVIDIA/TensorRT/samples/opensource/sampleOnnxMNIST/README.md

 ## Running the sample

+1. Download the ONNX-Model and sample pgm files in the data directory:
+        ```
+        cd <TensorRT root directory>/data/mnist
+        python dowload_pgms.py
+	chmod +x download_model.sh
+	./download_model.sh
+        ```

-1. Compile this sample by running `make` in the `<TensorRT root directory>/samples/sampleOnnxMNIST` directory.
+2. Compile this sample by running `cmake CMakeLists.txt` followed by `make` in the `<TensorRT root directory>/samples/opensource/sampleOnnxMNIST` directory.
 The binary named `sample_onnx_mnist` will be created in the `<TensorRT root directory>/bin` directory.
 	```
-	cd <TensorRT root directory>/samples/sampleOnnxMNIST
+	cd <TensorRT root directory>/samples/opensource/sampleOnnxMNIST
+	cmake CMakeLists.txt
 	make
 	```

 	Where `<TensorRT root directory>` is where you installed TensorRT.

-2. Run the sample to build and run the MNIST engine from the ONNX model.
+3. Run the sample to build and run the MNIST engine from the ONNX model.
 	```
 	./sample_onnx_mnist [-h or --help] [-d or --datadir=<path to data directory>] [--useDLACore=<int>] [--int8 or --fp16]
 	```

-3. Verify that the sample ran successfully.
+4. Verify that the sample ran successfully.
 If the sample runs successfully you should see output similar to the following:
 	```
 	&&&& RUNNING TensorRT.sample_onnx_mnist # ./sample_onnx_mnist
 	----------------------------------------------------------------